sbogucki12/bogoodski-ai/README.md

 ![canva](media/readme/canva.jpg)

 This project is a portfolio website built with HTML, CSS, and vanilla JavaScript.
-It's deployable to Azure App Service and designed to be fully responsive across various device screen sizes.
+It's designed to be fully responsive across various device screen sizes.
+The website has been deployed on GitHub pages and can be accessed at [https://sbogucki12.github.io/](https://sbogucki12.github.io/).

 ## Objective